210913-USF-NET/P2---Pokeman/README.md

     - admin can add more types and Pokemon (backend)

   Functionality:
-    - API talks to external API to get Pokemon data
+    - API talks to external API to get Pokemon data and talk to users
+    - PostgreSQL DB
+    - EF Core
+    - Xunit
+    - Serilog or Nlog
+    - Azure
+    - Github Actions
+    - ASP.NET Core MVC